 The selection was made by a panel of experts and representatives of Austrian viticulture.
 There is a certain amount of white wine.
-The latest trends in the increasing importance of red grape varieties were not fully apparent at the time of clone selection, and extension in this direction would be desirable.
+The latest trends in the increasing importance of red wines were not fully apparent at the time of clone selection, and extension in this direction would be desirable.
 Actually over 300 clones were tested, but not all of them went through the full program.
-However, a potential of 25 to 30 additional clones can be used at which the tests are completed and which meet the required criteria of plant health.
+However, a potential of 25 to 30 additional clones can be used on which the tests are completed and which meet the required criteria of plant health.
 However, these were not (yet) taken into account in the preparation of the priority list.